node-red/node-red-nodes/social/email/README.md

 The payload can be html format.
 You can also specify `msg.plaintext` if the main payload is html.

-If the payload is a binary buffer then it will be converted to an attachment.
+If the payload is a binary buffer, then it will be converted to an attachment.

 The filename should be set using `msg.filename`.
 Optionally `msg.description` can be added for the body text.